lekhrajdinkar/microservice-java/docs/02_springboot/03_data-layer/02_presistence-context.md

 - eg: Spring-boot-jpa -  @EnableTransactionManagement c, then @Transaction m()
 - fact:
   - used in cg maps
-  - not need for micro-services arch.
+  - not need for micro-client arch.

 ### 2 Extended.
 - workflows where a sequence of operations spans multiple transactions / stateful App. @PersistenceContext(type = PersistenceContextType.EXTENDED)